mroyalreddy07/Microsoft-Power-BI-PWC-PowerBI-Virtual-Case-Experience/README.md

 * Unnecessary rows were removed

 # Data Transformation
-  the process of converting, cleaning, and structuring data into a usable format that can be analyzed to support decision making processes, and to propel the growth of an organization. an additional column named Satisfaction Likert was created for referencing using the M-formula:
+  The process of converting, cleaning, and structuring data into a usable format that can be analyzed to support decision making processes, and to propel the growth of an organization. an additional column named Satisfaction Likert was created for referencing using the M-formula:

 # Data Modeling